 If only you had a tire inflator or air compressor, you could inflate your wheel and get yourself to the nearest gas station without causing any further damage to your life.
 Speaking of gas, does shifting your gear to neutral save gas at red lights?

 A portable air compressor does not always have to be car specific.
-It can also be used for balloons, footballs, basketballs, not squash balls, swimming pools, beach balls, and any other inflatable stuff that consume lung power.
+It can also be used for balloons, footballs, basketballs, swimming pools, beach balls, and any other inflatable stuff that consume lung power.

 The tire inflator itself is a small boxed shaped device with a pressure gauge at the front and an air tube and power plug wire at the back.
 The pressure gauge reads bars and psi.